igachev/WatchShop-SPA/README.md

 `User account login details` - email : `test@abv.bg` password : `1234`

+<strong>Keep in mind that email `subscription` dont work on the hosted website because the provider prevents it.But it works on the localhost version of my application.Same is true for `page not found` functionality.</strong>

 ## How It Works:

 - `admin` : The admin is able to add,edit,delete watches,check all bought items from his website by clicking <strong>All Purchase History</strong>